 Far too often lately, our counselors at BCC have found ourselves in counseling with those who are questioning the church.
 Some now consider their church or pastor a “fraud” after seeing him written up in the news or an internet blog.
 Others in smaller church contexts might have gotten the latest juicy gossip and it sound like their pastor has “serious issues.”
 Baptist, Pentecostals, Catholics, seeker-driven, and Methodists all seem to have their own versions of #metoo #churchtoo going on.
 It’s sad.

-- Take your doctrine seriously – While every church tradition looks different, the Bible does guide us as to what a local church looks like.
-(Ephesians 4:11–13) A local church is not a bunch of buddies doing Bible study, sitting in the back of different churches as an anonymous attender, or the refreshing feeling you might get as you walk in solitude down a nature path of beauty.
+- Take your doctrine seriously.
+While every church tradition looks different, the Bible does guide us as to what a local church looks like (Ephesians 4:11–13).
+A local church is not a bunch of buddies doing Bible study, sitting in the back of different churches as an anonymous attender, or the refreshing feeling you might get as you walk in solitude down a nature path of beauty.
 A church has doctrinal characteristics that define it .
-Don’t evaluate your church based upon the coffee, type of music you like, or the perfect leadership model.
+Don’t evaluate your church based upon the coffee, type of music, or leadership model.
 Too often, people bail on the church and create a church for themselves that is no church at all.
 Then, they don’t experience the joy of worshipping together, serving, and being served.
 The Bible paints a picture of a flawed church that is being redeemed by Christ.
 So, even if you leave one flawed church, find another flawed one to join.
-The point of church is to worship Christ together, don’t let the people of the church distract you from the purpose of the church.
+The point of church is to worship Christ together.
+Don’t let the people of the church distract you from the purpose of the church.

-- Take your exit strategy seriously – Sometimes you may come to the conclusion you can no longer stay at a church.
-Sadly, there are times that we have to counsel people to walk away.
-Make sure that you model what it means to “speak the truth in love” even as you exit.
-(Ephesians 4:15) Revenge and destruction should never be the goal of someone who trusts God.
-If He needs to expose hidden sin, God can even control the newspapers or change the mind of stubborn elders who have refused to examine credible charges.
-Look for a follow up post on how to have an exit strategy that honors God later this week.
+- Take your exit strategy seriously.
+Sometimes you may come to the conclusion you can no longer stay at a church.
+Sadly, there are times we have to counsel people to walk away.
+Make sure that you model what it means to “speak the truth in love” even as you exit (Ephesians 4:15).
+Revenge and destruction should never be goals of someone who trusts God.
+If God needs to expose hidden sin, He can even control the newspapers or change the mind of stubborn elders who have refused to examine credible charges.
+More is written in this follow-up post.

 Church controversies have rocked the world of many in recent months.
 This has always been true (see I Corinthians 5–7).
-As a friend, we get to guide some through this decision because it is important one.
 Your spiritual growth is greatly affected by this decision.
 Choose to honor God and you won’t regret it. https://www.9marks.org/article/what-is-a-local-church/